OurFires/nextjs-gtm/README.md

 ### Geo-Aware Consent (Only Show Banner in Regulated Regions)

 Show the consent banner only to visitors from regions with privacy regulations (GDPR, CCPA, LGPD, PIPEDA, POPIA).
+For users outside regulated regions, GTM loads immediately without requiring consent.
 Requires Vercel or CloudFlare deployment.

 #### Setup (2 steps):